openml-labs/server-demo/README.md

     Specifies what data to add the database, only used if `rebuild-db` is "only-if-empty" or "always".
    * nothing: don't add any data.
    * example: registers two datasets and two publications.
-   * openml (TODO): registers all datasets on OpenML.
+   * openml: registers all datasets on OpenML, this may take a while (~30 minutes).

 ## Usage